The Circles - Book Two - Chapter 9 - A Lesson in Business

 "You plan to sell those two eunuchs with this lot?"
 Esarhaddon asked as he picked up his goblet, toying with the vessel in his hand before bringing it up to his lips.

-"Nay, Shakh, not with this consignment, for their incisions have not yet completely healed.
+"Nay, Shakh, for their incisions have not yet completely healed.
 Besides that, I would not trust them to be alone with any lord's women at this time.
-Though they are no longer capable of siring children, they still could easily pleasure some lord's concubines with their fingers and tongues!
-They are the deceitful, decadent men of the West, and you know how perverse they can be!
+Though they are no longer capable of siring children, they still have fingers and tongues!
+They are the deceitful, decadent men of Gondor, and you know how perverse they can be!
 Whippings and the absence of their stones will eventually gentle them, but for now they cannot be trusted.
 But, aye, when I judge them sedate, I will part with the both of them, for they will bring good prices."
 Shakh Awidan looked disapprovingly over at the two Gondorian eunuchs.

 Esarhaddon glanced at the large platter of food and chose a dried date, studying Awidan as he chewed the fruit.
 After swallowing, he sipped slowly from his goblet of wine.
 "I was impressed with the manner that you used in dealing with the orcs; especially was I pleased with how little you paid them."

-"I am a good businessman, Shakh," the slightly-built man exhaled in satisfaction, pleased that at last the powerful shakh had recognized his abilities.
+"I am a good businessman, Shakh," the slightly-built man exhaled in satisfaction, pleased that at last the powerful merchant lord had recognized his abilities.

 Esarhaddon's eyes flickered for a moment and then the heavy lids slid halfway over his dark orbs, settling there like half-closed drapes.
 He surveyed the platter of dried fruits as though he were intently appraising them.
 Turning his head, he gave the other man a languid look, his eyelids lowering even more, and it appeared that he was on the verge of sleep.

 "I am surprised, though, that the louts did not turn mean on you and slit your throat.
 You cheated them, Awidan, blessings upon you!
 You cheated them soundly!
 Well done, man!
 Well done!"
 Esarhaddon reached across the table and clasped Awidan's shoulder.
-"You are indeed a shrewd businessman!
-I will tell my brother Emran of how you euchred them.
+"You are indeed a shrewd businessman, and an asset to the House of Huzziya!
+I will tell my brother Erkanan of how you euchred them.
 You wore the bastards out with your usual long dissertations about your 'ailments' and how you are 'greatly put upon' and 'long-suffering.'"

 "Certainly."
 The older man humbly bobbed his head in agreement.
 "One must use many methods when concluding a business transaction.
 That is part of the satisfaction of bargaining: the talk that goes with it.
 I never feel that I have sealed a truly good agreement until I have had a great deal of wine and much conversation."